David-Tam/ML-Wine-Quality-Prediction/README.md

 Random Forest approach is the second method for this classification task.
 The idea of Random Forest method is simply create a set of simple decision trees (or so-called "weak learners"), which each tree is created (with its own fitting) with a subset of explanatory variables.
 Each tree is then applied to the testing set and make prediction on all instances.
 For each instance, voting from all trees would make a final decision (classification!) for the instance.

 1500 trees are created for training and testing and $\sqrt{n}$ features are used for tree creation.
-Gini impurity is selected as the computational cost is lower than using entropy; and minimum split is 2 for the nodes due to the same reason.
+Gini impurity is selected for splitting a node: it is because the computational cost is lower than using entropy; and minimum split is 2 for the nodes due to the same reason.

 ![alt text](images/1l.png)